|

 in-house curators to oversee them — and lent works to museums

 and other exhibiton spaces, mostly for marketing reasons."
+The Times continued: "But a few corporations,

 including JPMorgan Chase, Deutsche Bank and UBS,have occasionally